-Sukuk issuance of AED 3.7 billion was made during the year 2016 to raise US Dollar denominated medium term finance via a Sharia'a compliant sukuk financing arrangement.
-As at 31 December 2019 the total outstanding sukuk payable is AED 3.7 billion (2018: AED 3.7 billion).
+Sukuk issuances of AED 3.7 billion and AED 1.8 billion were made during the year 2016 and 2020 respectively to raise US Dollar denominated medium term finance via a Sharia'a compliant sukuk financing arrangement.
+As at 31 December 2020 the total outstanding sukuk payable is AED 5.5 billion (2019: AED 3.7 billion).

-The Group transferred certain identified Ijara and Murabaha assets totaling to AED 3.7 billion (the "co-owned assets") of its Subsidiary, Emirates Islamic Bank, to EIB Sukuk company limited - (the "Issuer"), a special purpose vehicle formed for the issuance of these sukuk.
+The Group transferred certain identified Ijara and Murabaha assets totaling to AED 4.8 billion (the "co-owned assets") of its Subsidiary, Emirates Islamic Bank, to EIB Sukuk company limited - (the "Issuer"), a special purpose vehicle formed for the issuance of these sukuk.
 This medium term finance is carried at amortised cost.